gottacatchenall/ms_sampling_effort/manuscript.md

 A brief note on false positives.
 How does this influence our understanding of the structure of ecological networks, and how we infer other things based on that?
 How does this influence our models of interaction prediction?
 Toward models which explicitly account for uncertainty in detection and sampling, [@Young2021RecPla; @Johnson2021BayEst].
-Such has been done in occupancy modeling, in neural nets [@MaxPaper], could be integrated in the predictive models of the future.
+Such has been done in occupancy modeling, in neural nets [@Joseph2020NeuHie], could be integrated in the predictive models of the future.
 Can we correct for this bias in existing data?
 [@Poisot2021ImpMam]